 How will NASA get back to the Moon?

-There are four main phases of the Artemis Moon missions currently in development.
-Each section is needed to make a crewed Moon landing by 2024.
+There are four main phases of the Artemis Moon missions.
 These include:

 Equipped with life support systems and shuttle interfaces, Orion is the command module needed to transport the astronauts through space.

-The Lunar Gateway is a small space station orbiting the Moon that is designed to dock with the Orion module and serve as the astronauts' base when exploring the lunar surface.
+The Lunar Gateway is a small space station orbiting the Moon, designed to be a flexible platform for missions to the Moon and beyond.

 Moon Landing Module